Reverse shoulder replacement (RSA)

 In a regular shoulder replacement (TSA) the head of the humerus is replaced with a metallic head, and the cartilage of the glenoid is replaced with a layer of plastic.

-In a reverse shoulder replacement the locations of the ball and socket are reversed: the glenoid socket is replaced with a metal sphere, the humeral head is fitted with a plastic socket.
+To reiterate: in a reverse shoulder replacement the location of the ball and socket are reversed: the glenoid socket is replaced with a metal sphere (glenosphere), and the original round humeral head is replaced with a socket.

 Like a regular shoulder replacement, a reverse shoulder replacement is performed by using power saws, reamers, chisels, etc., to remove bone from both sides of the glenohumeral joint.
 The removed bone is then replaced with artificial materials.